adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 categories: js
 ---

-A polyfill, also known as a shim, is a user defined implementation of an API that a developer expects a browser to provide natively, normalising the difference between browsers.
+A polyfill, also known as a shim, is a user defined implementation of an API that a developer expects a browser to provide natively, normalising browser differences.
 As a huge proponent of the outside-in approach to development, I can see the lure to try develop web applications as if all browsers are the same.
-That said, attempting to tame browsers in this way is ill-advised as we'll explore in this article.
+That said, attempting to tame browsers in this way produces unreliable Javascript code which in turn results in unhappy *users*.

 ## Augmenting host objects

 Several experts for well over a decade have explained compelling reasons not to even attempt host object augmentation.
 Richard Cornford, David Mark and Thomas Lahn, amongst others, have all explained the pitfalls for well over a decade and Kangax published two flagship articles on the subject.
-This alone is reason enough to avoid using the polyfill technique.
+Unfortunately, polyfills augment host and native objects and so this alone is reason enough to avoid them.

 ## Feature detection is not enough

 As Peter Michaux explains in his article entitled X, the mere presence of an API is not necessarily enough to determine reliable usage.
-Browser software, just like web pages, just like any other software for that matter is written by humans and contain bugs.
 This is where feature testing comes in.
-Polyfills just detect the presence of an API, they do not iron out bugs in said APIs.
-This is why facades are advised as we will see a little later.
+Polyfills just detect the presence of an API, they do not iron out the bugs or inconsistencies.
+This is why facades are useful as we will see a little later.

 ## Decoupling browser and application logic